KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/data_visualization.rst

     * Use appropriate scales
     * Compare
-    * Lay data out on faimilar maps such as geographical and pathway maps
+    * Lay data out on familiar maps such as geographical and pathway maps

 * Use small multiples to visualize additional dimensions
-* Avoid red/green color palettes to accomodate colorblindness
+* Avoid red/green color palettes to accommodate colorblindness
 * Avoid distracting viewers with unnecessary data and other unnecessary visual marks